Alburnett, Iowa: History

 In 1887, the Illinois Central Railroad was built through Linn County's Otter Creek township.
 In the winter of that year, a depot was built on land donated by Albert Burnett.
 Because he had given land for the depot, the name "Burnett" was chosen for its identification.

 Business interests began to center around the depot because the railroad offered an outlet to both the north and the south, and because of its proximity to Cedar Rapids, Iowa.
 Burnett and his wife soon began to plat a community.
 Meanwhile, landowner Michael Weislogel began to lay out lots a short distance to the south.
 This community, called "Trentham," was the site of the first general store and post office.
 However, because contemporary state law dictated that a depot and post office in the same community must carry the same name, the name was soon changed to "Burnett."
 Mail delivery problems soon developed between Burnett and the community of Bennett in Cedar County.
 Consequently, "Al" Burnett changed the name to "Alburnett."
 Alburnett was incorporated in 1912.

 Geography

-Alburnett's longitude and latitude coordinatesin decimal form are 42.149257, -91.619618.

 According to the United States Census Bureau, the city has a total area of 0.82 sqmi, all land.

 Demographics

+2020 census

+As of the census of 2020, there were 675 people, 246 households, and 192 families residing in the city.
+The population density was 892.6 inhabitants per square mile (344.6/km2).
+There were 259 housing units at an average density of 342.5 per square mile (132.2/km2).
+The racial makeup of the city was 94.4% White, 0.1% Black or African American, 0.3% Native American, 0.0% Asian, 0.0% Pacific Islander, 0.6% from other races and 4.6% from two or more races.
+Hispanic or Latino persons of any race comprised 0.9% of the population.

+Of the 246 households, 39.0% of which had children under the age of 18 living with them, 60.6% were married couples living together, 6.9% were cohabitating couples, 17.1% had a female householder with no spouse or partner present and 15.4% had a male householder with no spouse or partner present.
+22.0% of all households were non-families.
+17.5% of all households were made up of individuals, 8.5% had someone living alone who was 65 years old or older.

+The median age in the city was 40.8 years.
+28.0% of the residents were under the age of 20; 5.8% were between the ages of 20 and 24; 23.6% were from 25 and 44; 28.6% were from 45 and 64; and 14.1% were 65 years of age or older.
+The gender makeup of the city was 52.0% male and 48.0% female.